Human018/laravel-earth/README.md

 echo $country->regions->count();
 // Returns '8'

 // eg 2.
-Code case is automatically handled for you
+You can pass in the Code in lower or upper case
 $country = Country::code('AU');

 // Eg 3.
 You can also search by name